By Turner Cobden

 Friends of Ngong Road Board Member

 I’m glad to report that we have had another fantastic year of camp in Kenya, offering the opportunity for both staff and students to enjoy getting away from Nairobi for just a little while.
-I joined Ngong Road Children’s Foundation staff members Kelvin Thuku, Antony Kamau, and Mary Muriu as a co-director for both our senior and leadership camps.
-Camp was held at the St. Francis Xavier School near Lake Naivasha, famous for wildlife and scenic beauty.
+I joined Ngong Road Children’s Foundation staff members Kelvin Thuku, Antony Kamau, and Mary Muriu as co-director for both our senior and leadership camps.
+The camp was held at the St. Francis Xavier School near Lake Naivasha, famous for its wildlife and scenic beauty.

 Knowing what a valuable experience camp is for these children, the camp program started to evolve and grow over the next few years.
 Camp started to be segmented by age bracket to provide more age-friendly activities.
 For instance, the older children in the program could start receiving additional enrichment and life skills, taught by our volunteer staff.
 We experimented with field trips and then started actively relocating the entire camp to different regions so the children could be exposed to different areas.

 We have now grown to multiple camps: Little Kids Camp, Grammar Camp, Senior Camp, and our most ambitious, Leadership Camp.
 For the past few years, Leadership Camp has created an opportunity for our older students to apply and actually be part of the staff for camp.
 They are trained with a servant leadership model, focusing on enabling their teams and squads to succeed together.
 There are no heroes at camp; success is team-based.

 For the second year in a row, we were delighted that Sally Kenney joined us at camp.
 As a sponsor of three children and Executive Director of the Newcomb College Institute at Tulane University, she is uniquely qualified to empower our leadership campers and take them to new heights.